Slavery in Sudan: Christian Solidarity International slave redemption efforts

 Efforts to "redeem" or to buy the freedom of slaves in Sudan are controversial.

 Beginning in 1995, Christian Solidarity International began "redeeming" slaves through an underground network of traders set up through local peace agreements between Arab and southern chiefs.
 The group claims to have freed over 80,000 people in this manner since that time.
 Several other charities eventually followed suit.

 In 1999, UNICEF called the practice of redeeming slaves 'intolerable', arguing that these charities are implicitly accepting that human beings can be bought and sold.

 UNICEF also said that buying slaves from slave-traders gives them cash to purchase arms and ammunition.
 But Christian Solidarity said they purchase slaves in Sudanese pounds, not US dollars that could be used to purchase arms.

 As of 2015, Christian Solidarity International stated that it continues redeeming slaves.
 On its website, the group stated that it employs safeguards against fraud, and that allegations of fraud "remain today unsubstantiated".

 Legacy

 Racial abuse is commonplace in Sudan where Skin whitening is relatively common.
-In 2020, Al-Intibaha newspaper called the female foorball coach a slave.
-During Black Lives Matter potest in 2020, a number of Sudanese social media users racially abused a well-known black Sudanese footballer Issam Abdulraheem and a fair-skinned Arab make-up artist Reem Khougli, following their marriage.
-Golrification of past Slave traders is common in Sudan. al-Zubair Pasha Rahma, a slave trader, has a street named after him in the capital.
+In 2020, Al-Intibaha newspaper called a female football coach a slave.
+During Black Lives Matter protests in 2020, a number of Sudanese social media users racially abused a well-known black Sudanese footballer Issam Abdulraheem and a fair-skinned Arab make-up artist Reem Khougli, following their marriage.
+Glorification of past Slave traders is common in Sudan. al-Zubair Pasha Rahma, a slave trader, has a street named after him in the capital.